UNDERSTORY

 For Individuals

-For situations where mediation isn’t viable, conflict counseling helps individuals explore their responses and work skillfully with conflict through experiential processes.
+For situations where mediation isn’t viable, conflict counselling helps individuals explore their responses and work skillfully with conflict through experiential processes.

 One-to-One Mediation